-In DNP-955 Learners are required to submit their DPI Proposal in the designated format to Academic Quality Review (AQR) by midnight for the designated dropbox in DNP-955.
-Failure to submit on time may result in zero points for the assignment and subsequent course failure.
-In DNP-960, submission to GCU's IRB is required by the end of Topic 7.
-Failure to submit on time may result in zero points for the assignment and subsequent course failure.
-In DNP-965, if the learner does not submit their final manuscript in the designated format to AQR through the classroom drop box by midnight on the final day due for the designated dropbox, the learner will be required to enroll in an extension course to continue their project work.
+In DNP-955 (DNP-955A) Learners are required to submit their DPI Proposal in the designated format to Academic Quality Review 1 (AQR-1) by 1159 pm Arizona time in the designated dropbox according to the syllabus.
+Failure to submit on time will result in zero points for the assignment and subsequent course failure.

+In DNP-960 (DNP-960A) a complete IRB package submission is required by 1159 pm Arizona time in the designated dropbox according to the syllabus.
+Failure to submit a complete IRB package on time according to the syllabus will result in zero points for the assignment and subsequent course failure.

+In DNP-965 (DNP-965A), Learners are required to submit their final manuscript in the designated format to Academic Quality Review 2 (AQR-2) AQR through the classroom drop box by 1159 pm Arizona time in the designated dropbox according to the syllabus.
+Failure to submit on time will result in zero points for the assignment and subsequent course failure.

-Learners will submit the full manuscript by the end of Topic 8 in DNP-965 for department review by the DNP program reviewer or designee.
-Failure to obtain approval or conditional approval by the second submission to the department will prevent the learner from progressing to Dean Review.
+In DNP-965 (DNP-965A) Learners will submit the full manuscript by 1159 pm Arizona time in the designated dropbox according to the syllabus for department review by the DNP program reviewer or designee.
+Failure to complete 100% of any iterative process during the DNP project courses may result in failure of that course.
+Failure to obtain an approval or conditional approval by the second submission to the department will prevent the learner from progressing to Dean Review.
 Learners then have two options available to them.
 The first is to enroll in an extension course to continue working with a chair.
 The second is to work on the proposal, attempting one final time to address all outstanding items, and use the DNP Doctoral Academic Appeal option under University Appeal Procedures later in this handbook to appeal for one final review.